MrHedmad/master-thesis/README.md

 # Master Thesis
 Code written by Luca for his Master project.
 All of these are tested on a machine running a Linux kernel (Windows Subsystems for Linux on Ubuntu).

+**NOTE: This repository is ARCHIVED, and read-only.
+No more updates will be provided.** The repo was frozen at the end of the master project.
+This means that there will be no further updates, nor security updates for pulled repositories.
+For more information, contact me directly.

 ## Python command line tools
 [![Python Version](https://img.shields.io/badge/python-3.9-blue)](https://www.python.org/)